decentralized-identity/veramo/packages/daf-identity-manager/api/daf-identity-manager.api.md

 import { IDidManagerAddServiceArgs } from 'daf-core';
 import { IDidManagerCreateIdentifierArgs } from 'daf-core';
 import { IDidManagerDeleteIdentifierArgs } from 'daf-core';
-import { IDidManagerGetIdentifierArgs } from 'daf-core';
+import { IDidManagerGetArgs } from 'daf-core';
-import { IDidManagerGetIdentifierByAliasArgs } from 'daf-core';
+import { IDidManagerGetByAliasArgs } from 'daf-core';
 import { IDidManagerFindArgs } from 'daf-core';
 import { IDidManagerGetOrCreateIdentifierArgs } from 'daf-core';
 import { IDidManagerRemoveKeyArgs } from 'daf-core';